Involution game with specialization strategy: Introduction

-Inspired by the specialization strategy in real world and the works on involution game of Wang et al. \cite{wang2022modeling}, we investigate the evolution of the involution game when agents can take not only the strategy of making more effort but also a specialization strategy which allows agents to devote all their effort to part of the resourse.
-We simulate the evolution of the involution game on a square lattice under different social resource, social temperature, effort and other conditions.
-To further understand the underlying mechanism of our model and avoid illusive results caused by the model settings, we also conduct an analytical analysis, which is consistent with the simulation results well.
-Our results show that, if the total effort of the specialization strategy and the ordinary strategy is equal, the group composed of all the agents has a certain probability to choose the ordinary strategy at the final state if the ratio of effort to social temperature is approaching zero, otherwise the group will choose the specialization strategy; if the total effort of the two strategy is unequal, the proportion of the specialization strategy adoption are related to the social resource, the effort and the social temperature.
-To some extent, our study can explain why the division of labor in human society is becoming more and more detailed, provide suggestions for individuals on competition strategy selection, and have significance for the design of competition-related policies.
+Inspired by the specialization strategy in real world and the works on involution game of Wang et al. \cite{wang2022modeling}, we investigate the evolution of the involution game that agents can take not only the strategy of making more effort but also a specialization strategy which allows agents to devote all their effort to part of the resources.
+Compared with the existed involution model, we redefine the involution game, creating a new pair of strategies akin to the classical one, which offers valuable insights into involution from a different angle.
+Consequently, the central question shifts toward ``whether to choose the specialization strategy'' and ``the emergence of labor division'' rather than the classic model's focuses on ``how to decrease involution''.
+We simulate the evolution of the involution game on a square lattice under different social resource, allocation parameter, effort and other conditions.
+To further understand the underlying mechanism of our model and avoid illusive results caused by the model settings, we also conduct a theoretical analysis, which is consistent with the simulation results well.